 #1 Amsterdam Central Station

-Central Station was opened in 1889 and today 200,000 passengers pass through the station daily.
+Central Station was opened in 1889 and today 200,000 passengers pass through daily.
+From the north side of Amsterdam Central Station, ferries (which are free) transport passengers to the northern neighborhoods.

-From the north side of Amsterdam Central Station, ferries (which are free!) transport passengers to the northern neighborhoods.
 Sights in the northern neighborhoods include the A’DAM Lookout Tower (free with the City Card), the NDSM artistic district and a few of our favorite Craft Beer Bars.
-Week-long river cruises – like the Amsterdam to Budapest Cruise we took – also depart from the north side of the station.
+Week-long river excursions – like the Amsterdam to Budapest Cruise we took – also depart near Amsterdam Centraal.

-Walk straight away from the front of Central station onto the west side of Damrak Street.
-MAP Directions.
+Central Station to Damrak Directions: Walk straight away from the front of Central station onto the west side of Damrak Street.
+Map & Directions.

 #2 Damrak

-Stay on Damrak to the south end of the Beurs van Berlage building; on your right, you will see the Old Amsterdam Cheese Shop (which is a great place to pop into for a free sample of cheese!).
+Directions from Damrak to Nieuwendijk: Stay on Damrak to the south end of Beurs van Berlage.
+On your right, you will see the Old Amsterdam Cheese Shop, stop in for a free sample!
 After a few nibbles, use the next alley on your right – the elegant Beurspassage – to cut across to Nieuwendijk.

 #3 Nieuwendijk

-Directions from Nieuwendijk to Dam Square:
+Directions from Nieuwendijk to Dam Square: Walk south to Dam Square.
+Map & Directions.

 #4 Dam Square

-From the WWII memorial on Dam Square, walk north on Warmoesstraat to Wijde Kerksteeg and turn right to De Oude Kerk.
-MAP directions.
+Directions from Dam Square to De Oude Kerk: From the WWII memorial on Dam Square, walk north on Warmoesstraat to Wijde Kerksteeg and turn right to De Oude Kerk.
+Map & Directions.

 #5 De Oude Kerk (The Old Church)

-Walk around the church to the right, cross the canal on Oudekennissteeg and continue to the next canal and the Red Light District.
-MAP directions.
+Directions from De Oude Kerk to the Red Light District: Walk around the church to the right, cross the canal on Oudekennissteeg and continue to the next canal and the Red Light District.
+Map Directions.

 #6 Red Light District